Singularities and Topological Change for Deforming Domains in Manifolds: Quasi-Lipschitz domains

-\item[(v)] Around a glued point $p \in \partial D$, $D$ has a \emph{sector domain}(see Figure~\ref{F2.4}).
-More precisely, letting $S^{m}$ and $B^{m}$ denote the m-sphere and m-ball respectively, there exists a small neighborhood $\widetilde{U}_{p}$ of $p$ in $M^{n}$ such that both of the two maps
+\item[(iv)] Around a glued point $p \in \partial D$,the domain $D$ admits a \emph{sector domain} $\Lambda$ (see the following \eqref{e2.6} and Figure~\ref{F2.05}).
+More precisely, letting $S^{k}$ and $B^{m}$ denote the k-sphere and m-ball respectively, there exists a small neighborhood $\widetilde{U}_{p}$ of $p$ in $M^{n}$ such that both the two maps